Houston Harte: Journalism

-Other Activities
+Other activities

 While leading his first newspaper, Harte also served as a captain during World War I (1918-1919).

 Harte created the book In Our Image along with Time illustrator, Guy Rowe, a collection of Bible stories published in 1949 by Oxford University Press.
 For that book, the two men won a Christopher Award.

 Harte was instrumental in preserving historic Fort Concho in San Angelo.
 He also donated substantially to Angelo State University, and served on the board of directors for Texas Technological College (now Texas Tech University).

 Harte was also a confidante of U.S. President Lyndon B. Johnson.
-His association with Johnson led him to end his longstanding friendship with a leading Johnson critic, the historian J. Evetts Haley.
+His association with Johnson led him to end his longstanding friendship with a leading Johnson critic, historian J. Evetts Haley.

 Harte married Caroline Isabel McCutcheon in 1921.
-Their two sons, Edward H. Harte and Houston H. Harte also became prominent newspaper publishers.
+Their two sons, Edward H. Harte and Houston H. Harte, also became prominent newspaper publishers.
 Harte died March 1972 in San Angelo, Texas.